 Support for Active Directory Multidomain Forests

 Cisco ISE supports Active Directory with multidomain forests.
-Cisco ISE connects to a single domain, but can access resources from the other domains in the Active Directory forest if trust relationships are established between the domain to which Cisco ISE is connected and the other domains.
+Cisco ISE connects to a single domain, but can access resources from the other domains in the Active Directory forests if trust relationships are established between the domain to which Cisco ISE is connected and the other domains.
 Cisco ISE supports multi-forest if a two-way trust exists between domains of different forests.

 Note Cisco ISE does not support Microsoft Active Directory servers that reside behind a network address translator and have a Network Address Translation (NAT) address.